NathanHor22/NathanHor22/README.md

 ## 🚀 Web/WebAR/XR & Game Developer | React • Unity • Unreal Engine • TypeScript • JavaScript • Zapworks

 ### 💫 About Me
-I'm a web developer with expertise in JavaScript, React, Tailwind and a game developer with expertise in Unreal Engine and Unity using C#, C++ and Blueprints
+I'm a Creative Technologist with expertise in Zapworks, JavaScript, TypeScript, React, Tailwind and a game developer with expertise in Unreal Engine and Unity using C#, C++ and Blueprints

 ## 🌟 Featured Projects